restackio/examples-python/agent_telephony/twilio/readme.md

 - Docker (for running Restack)
 - Python 3.10 or higher
-- Livekit account (for WebRTC pipeline)
-- Deepgram account (For speech-to-text transcription)
-- ElevenLabs account (for text-to-speech and voice cloning)
-- Twilio account (for outbound calls)
+- Vapi account (for outbound calls)

 ### Trunk setup for outbound calls with Twilio